hbowie/SoftDevBigIdeas-23/README.md

 + Refactor the source files in order to make use of the latest features available in the [Notenik app](https://notenik.app).

-This is a work in progress.

 ## License

 The original writing in this project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License - see the LICENSE.md file for details.

-## Tools

-The following tools are being used as part of this project.

-+ BBEdit
-+ Notenik
-+ Tower
-+ Transmit

 ## Project Structure